kaoh/globalplatform/globalplatform/README.md

 ```
 rm -f CMakeCache.txt && rm -f cmake_install.cmake && rm -rf CMakeFiles && rm -rf _CPack_Packages && rm -f CPack* && rm -rf src/CMakeFiles && cmake -DTESTING=ON -DDEBUG=ON .
 ```

+The file `cleanCMake.sh` in the parent folder can be used which is cleaning all projects.